 8.3.9 Performance requirements for interlaced PUCCH format 2

-8.3.9.1 Definition and applicabilty
+8.3.9.1 Definition and applicability

 The performance is measured by the required SNR at UCI block error probability not exceeding 1%.

 The UCI block error probability (BLER) is defined as the probability of incorrectly decoding the UCI information when the UCI information is sent.
 The UCI information does not contain CSI part 2.